Second year in a row. Does that make it a tradition?

 On the morning Evan was to return to Seattle, the weather cleared.
 Not sunny but anything not involving rain is a gift this time of year.
 I grabbed the bag of decorations and we headed to my building’s parking garage to grab one of the ladders.
 (It’s a building of lofts.
 These ladders are for common use…or at least that’s been my assumption.
 Why ask?

 Hi, officer.
-Just talking the ladder for a walk.
+Just taking the ladder for a walk.
 No dog so you gotta make do, right?

 Last year’s graffiti had been painted over, now replaced by new tagging.
 Bigger!
 Bolder!
 Only one tent was pitched as we arrived to decorate the sad little pine tree.
 A gentleman sat at the lone picnic table, smoking a cigarette, not paying any attention to two guys with a ladder.